Archives

 Epalrestat: Aldose Reductase Inhibitor for Diabetic and N...

-Epalrestat is a high-purity aldose reductase inhibitor validated for diabetic complication and neurodegenerative disease models.
-Recent evidence highlights its direct activation of the KEAP1/Nrf2 pathway, establishing its utility in oxidative stress and Parkinson’s disease research.
+Epalrestat is a high-purity aldose reductase inhibitor used in diabetic complication and neuroprotection research.
+It directly targets the polyol pathway and activates the KEAP1/Nrf2 signaling axis, enabling reproducible studies in oxidative stress and Parkinson's disease models.

 -